Which Of The Following Best Illustrates Ecological Succession

 The climax community represents the final stage of ecological succession.
 It is a relatively stable and self-sustaining community that is well-adapted to the local environmental conditions.

-- Dynamic Equilibrium: While the term "climax" suggests a static end-point, climax communities are dynamic and can still experience changes due to natural disturbances like storms, fires, or disease outbreaks.
-However, these changes are generally less dramatic than those observed during earlier stages of succession.
+• Dynamic Equilibrium: While the term "climax" suggests a static end-point, climax communities are dynamic and can still experience changes due to natural disturbances like storms, fires, or disease outbreaks.
+On the flip side, these changes are generally less dramatic than those observed during earlier stages of succession.

 Examples Illustrating Ecological Succession